segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 ### Getting Started

-1. In your Segment source dashboard, enable the "Optimizely Web" destination (*not the "Optimizely Full Stack" destination*).
+{% include components/list-steps.html number="1" content='In your Segment source dashboard, enable the "Optimizely Web" destination (*not the "Optimizely Full Stack" destination*).' %}
-2. Require Optimizely’s `@optimizely/optimizely-sdk` on your site and create an `optimizelyClientInstance`.
+{% include components/list-steps.html number="2" content="Require Optimizely’s `@optimizely/optimizely-sdk` on your site and create an `optimizelyClientInstance`." %}
-3. The instance must be named `optmizelyClientInstance`.
+{% include components/list-steps.html number="3" content="The instance must be named `optmizelyClientInstance`." %}
-4. Attach the `optimizelyClientInstance` to the `window` so Segment recognizes it.
+{% include components/list-steps.html number="4" content="Attach the `optimizelyClientInstance` to the `window` so Segment recognizes it." %}
-5. Now, paste your Segment snippet below the Optimizely implementation on every page where you’d like to include Segment’s JavaScript.
-Or, if you’ve implemented Optimizely in a separate file, ensure Segment loads only after Optimizely has been initialized.
+{% include components/list-steps.html number="5" content="Now, paste your Segment snippet below the Optimizely implementation on every page where you’d like to include Segment’s JavaScript.
+Or, if you’ve implemented Optimizely in a separate file, ensure Segment loads only after Optimizely has been initialized." %}
-6. Finally, remember to define any `metrics` and `attributes` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
-Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`.
+{% include components/list-steps.html number="46" content="Finally, remember to define any `metrics` and `attributes` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
+Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`." %}

 ### Track